Colorectal Cancer Treatment

 - Laparoscopic surgery or "keyhole" surgery—Small tube-like instruments and an extremely small camera are inserted into the abdomen through incisions made in the abdominal wall.
 The surgeon sees what the camera sees on a television-type screen and can cut out a large section of the bowel and adjacent tissue, called the mesentery.

 - Radiation therapy—High-energy radiation is used to kill cancer cells.
-Radiation may be used in conjunction with surgery as definitive therapy, or may be used to reduce, or palliate, the symptoms of colorectal cancer such as pain, bleeding, or blockage.
+Radiation may be used in combination with surgery as definitive therapy, or may be used to reduce, or palliate, the symptoms of colorectal cancer such as pain, bleeding, or blockage when curative therapy is not possible.
 Radiation therapy is often given prior to surgery to improve outcomes in selected patients with rectal cancer.
 Typically, one of the following radiation therapy procedures may be used to treat Colorectal Cancer:

 - External beam therapy (EBT): a method for delivering a beam of high-energy x-rays or proton beams to the location of the tumor.
 The radiation beam is generated outside the patient (usually by a linear accelerator for photon/x-ray and a cyclotron or synchrotron for proton beam) and is targeted at the tumor site.
 These radiation beams can destroy the cancer cells, and conformal treatment plans allow the surrounding normal tissues to be spared.
 See the External Beam Therapy page for more information.

 - Brachytherapy: the temporary placement of radioactive source(s) within the body, usually employed to give an extra dose—or boost—of radiation to the area of the excision site or to any residual tumor.
 See the Brachytherapy page for more information.